Curing of tobacco

-In nearly all instances where tobacco is to be used for smoking or chewing, it is necessary to cure the tobacco directly after it's harvested.
-Tobacco curing is also known as color curing, because tobacco leaves are cured with the intention of changing their color and reducing their chlorophyll content.
+Tobacco is cured to dry and age it in preparation for human consumption.
+The color of the leaf changes with aging, also known as color curing.
+Tobacco is cured directly after it is harvested in nearly all instances where it is to be used for smoking or chewing.

 History

-Curing tobacco has always been a process necessary to prepare the leaf for consumption because, in its raw, freshly picked state, the green tobacco leaf is too wet to ignite and be smoked.
-In recent times, traditional curing barns in the United States have been falling into disuse, as the trend toward using prefabricated metal curing boxes has become more and more prevalent.
-Temporary curing boxes are often found on location at tobacco farms.
+Curing tobacco is necessary to prepare the leaf for consumption because in its raw freshly picked state the green tobacco leaf is too wet to ignite and be smoked, and too acrid to chew.
+In recent times, traditional curing barns in the United States have been replaced with prefabricated metal curing boxes.
+Temporary curing boxes are often found at tobacco farms.

 Processes

 Curing and subsequent aging allow for the slow oxidation and degradation of carotenoids in the tobacco leaf.
-This produces various compounds in the tobacco leaves that give cured tobacco its sweet hay, tea, rose oil, or fruity aromatic flavor that contributes to the "smoothness" of the consumed product.
+This produces various compounds in the tobacco leaves that give cured tobacco its sweet aroma, characteristic flavor, and degree of "smoothness" to the consumed product.
 Non-aged or low quality tobacco is often artificially flavored with these otherwise naturally occurring compounds.
 Tobacco flavoring is a significant source of revenue for the flavor and fragrance industry.

-The aging process continues for a period of months and often extends into the post-curing harvest process.
+Aging continues for a period of months, and often extends into the post-curing process.

 After tobacco is cured, it is moved from the curing barn into a storage area for processing.
 If whole plants were cut, the leaves are removed from the tobacco stalks in a process called stripping.
 For both cut and pulled tobacco, the leaves are then sorted into different grades.
 In colonial times, the tobacco was then "prized" into hogsheads for transportation.
 In brightleaf tobacco regions, prizing was replaced by stacking wrapped "hands" into loose piles to be sold at auction.
 Today, most cured tobacco is baled before sales are made under pre-sold contracts.